MultiSafepay/docs/content/integrations/magento-2.md

 <summary>Why upgrade?</summary>
 <br>

 The new plugin features code improvements, and unit and integration testing.
-It is built on top of the Magento payment provider gateway structure.
-Some payment methods now skip the MultiSafepay payment page, which increases conversion.
+It is built on top of the Magento payment provider <<glossary:gateway>> structure.
+Some payment methods now skip the MultiSafepay payment page, which increases <<glossary:conversion>>.

 We support most Magento functionalities.
 For any questions, email <integration@multisafepay.com>